Become a Virtual Assistant

 There are many more tasks you could be asked to help with, but that should give you an idea of what types of things you may have to do.
 The more differing tasks you can handle, the more desirable you will be to businesses.

-Consider how you can bring your experiences and skills to a business.
+You can also consider how you can bring your experiences and skills to a business.
 However, if there is nothing you specifically know a lot about it, don’t be deterred.
 If you are highly motivated, have good communication skills, and are willing to learn, there is a decent chance a business will take you on.
 In fact, if you have technical skills but don’t have motivation, communication skills, and a willingness to keep learning, you will likely have trouble as a VA.

 Determine whether you want to be fully remote or if you are willing to go into the office from time to time.
 If you want to save money on commuting but still want to be around people sometimes, a hybrid approach may work well for you.